HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 accrue vacation credits for the period of the leave.

 a.
-For permanent full-time employees, in the event that a full calendar
+For permanent full-time and temporary full-time employees, in the

-month is not completed when an employee goes on leave, the
+event that a full calendar month is not completed when an employee

-employee’s monthly vacation earnings will be pro-rated based on the
+goes on leave, the employee’s monthly vacation earnings will be pro -

-number of working days that the employee worked in the month the
+rated based on the number of working days that the employee worked

-leave commenced, up to the maximum monthly earnings
+in the month the leave commenced, up to the maximum monthly

-corresponding to their service entitlement as outlined below.
+earnings corresponding to their service entitlement as outlined below.

 iii.
 Employees will not earn time toward years of service for the purposes of